matijs/click-handler/README.md

 ## Installation

-You can install click-handler.js using [Bower](https://bower.io)
+You can install click-handler using [Bower](https://bower.io)

 ## License

-click-handler.js is available under the [MIT license](http://opensource.org/licenses/MIT)
+click-handler is available under the [MIT license](http://opensource.org/licenses/MIT)